jester91/CarPartFinder/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Acknowledgements
-Flask
-Selenium
-BeautifulSoup

-Feel free to modify and customize the README according to your project's specif